appliedecon/data602-lectures/project/readme.md

 - This should contain:
   - a README explaining the data set you've chosen, why you've chosen it, and the classification activity you plan on pursuing.
   - a Jupyer Notebook that thoroughly performs EDA on your data set.
 Unnecessary features should be documented and removed, data with bad data types should be fixed, and any necessary if-else type transformations should be explored/implemented. **DO NOT** perform any missing value replacement or standardization on this data, however, note which features would require that type of additional processing.
   - The end results of the EDA should be a very clean data set that would be ready for modeling activities.
+- **Make sure you review the features in your dataset.
+It is common for the same feature to be expressed multiple times (e.g., state code and state name).
+There also may be hierarchial relationships that could cause leakage and variables that wouldn't realistically be available until after the label is created (e.g., if you are predicting the `type` you shouldn't the `sub-type` as a feature!)**.
 ### (1) A GitHub repository with your project, containing:
 - README that contains an overview of your work.
 - Copy or link to your data.